TMW-forks/tmwchat/README.md

                    transfer items and money to the shop.
 If AMOUNT is omitted, retrieve all money from shop.
 This command works only if the person whispering to shop is set as shop admin in settings.
+!invlist  -- admin command to show all items in inventory, with possibility to retrieve them
 ```

 ## Dependencies ##